dddrrreee/cs240lx-25spr/labs/11-memcheck-trap/README.md

   1. Understand domain faults: for this go through the code in `example-trap` to understand what it is doing, make some changes, see that you get expected results.
 You'll be stealing most of this code for step 3.
+This is the old prelab.
   2. Understand watchpoints: go through the code in `example-watchpt` to understand what it is doing, make some changes, see that you get expected results.
+This is new.
   3. Combine (1) and (2) into a system that can trace memory faults and call a client supplied routine: